showell/elm-py/articles/AboutDict.md

 in the [Footnotes](#Footnotes) for more discussion on `List`.

-Dict.elm, on the other hand, is 100% pure Elm, and it **never** directly calls kernel code.
+Dict.elm, on the other hand, is 100% pure Elm, and it **never** calls kernel code.

-(There are, however, some small indirect kernel dependencies that I cover in the [Dict Equality](#Dict-Equality) section of the footnotes.)
+(There are some small, indirect kernel dependencies that I cover in the [Dict Equality](#Dict-Equality) section of the footnotes.)

 When you reference the `Dict.empty` value in your Elm projects,